tgkhang/Many-things/nodejs/auth-roleBased-cookies-express/api/README.md

 ## Role-Based Authorization

+This template includes **three levels** of RBAC (Role-Based Access Control) implementation, each with increasing complexity and flexibility.

+### Quick Start - Using Basic RBAC

-Use the `requireRole` middleware for protected routes:
+Use the `requireRole` middleware for simple role-based protection:

 ```javascript
 import { authMiddleware } from '~/middlewares/authMiddleware'